criscola/kubernetes-dbaas/docs/dba_guide.md

 If the `create` operation is called twice with the same ID, it should return the same values or updated values.
 If a value hasn't changed, it must be returned as an empty string `""` to report to the Operator that it hasn't changed.
 Of course, passwords must be stored in hash form, and can't be easily returned, thus it must be always returned again as an empty string.
-If the password needs to be regenerated, see the (Rotate)[#Rotate] operation.
+If the password needs to be regenerated, see the [Rotate](#Rotate) operation.

 ### Delete
 The operation will return nothing if the delete operation succeeded.